-- Before the competition begins, any member may challenge the acceptability of any entry by voicing an objection with the Photo Challenge Committee.
+8. Before the competition begins, any member may challenge the acceptability of any entry by voicing an objection with the Photo Challenge Committee.
 The Photo Challenge Chairman or Committee will decide acceptability of the challenge.
 The entrant may then withdraw the photograph.
-Any withdrawal may be entered in a subsequent Photo Challenge, after any necessary adjustments are made.
+Any withdrawal may be entered in a subsequent Photo Challenge after any necessary adjustments are made.
 Non-compliance with the theme of the Photo Challenge is not grounds for challenging the acceptability of an entry.
-Instead, judgement as to whether or not an image complies with the theme will be done by the judges who are instructed to consider compliance with the theme when determining the score of an entry (see #12).
+Instead, judgment as to whether or not an image complies with the theme will be done by the judges who are instructed to consider compliance with the theme when determining the score of an entry (see #14).

-- In order to fit on the photo turner, all prints must be no larger than 16” x 20” and no smaller than 5” x 7”.
-Mats may be no larger than 16” x 20” and no smaller than 8” x 10”.
-The only exception is horizontal panoramas as long as they do not exceed 24" wide and 14" in height.
-Unusual sized or shaped prints are acceptable but their maximum dimension may not exceed 20” and their minimum dimension must exceed 5” with a minimum mount size of 8”.
-To insure correct viewing, the word “TOP,” or an arrow indicating the top, should be written on the top back of each print along with the category (A or B), the entry’s title, photographer’s name, and date.
+11. In order to fit on the photo turner, all entries must be no larger than 20” vertical x 24” horizontal and no smaller than 8” x 8”.
+Mats may be no larger than 20” vertical x 24” horizontal and no smaller than 8” x 8”.
+Unusual sized or shaped entries are acceptable but their maximum dimension may not exceed 20” vertical x 24” horizontal and their minimum dimension must exceed 8”.
+To ensure correct viewing, the word “TOP,” or an arrow indicating the top, should be written on the top back of each print along with the category (A or B), the entry’s title, photographer’s name, and date.
 For data entry purposes, titles should be kept reasonably short.
 The title will be announced before judging.
 All untitled entries will be announced as “untitled”.

 100 - 95